Papillion La Vista reviewing numerous challenges to school library books

 The first book review in Papillion La Vista focused on the novel “Sold,” by Patricia McCormick.
 According to Children’s Literature, a national book review company, the novel explores a 13-year-old girl’s journey with sex trafficking in India.

-At a meeting earlier this week, Seery explained the district’s process for reviewing a book.
+At a recent meeting, Seery explained the district’s process for reviewing a book.
 The district forms a committee consisting of one teacher, one administrator, two parents, a school librarian and a director from the district’s central office.
 A new committee is created for each book that is reviewed.

 Each committee member is provided with their own copy of the book and reads it before the group can discuss it.
 The group then uses a set of questions, along with other information, to determine if the book will be pulled from libraries or can stay on shelves.